sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 * display measured values on an LCD if a button is pressed

-Temperature, pressure, and humidity are measured by a widely available combined **AHT20 + BMP280 sensor**.
+Temperature, pressure, and humidity are measured by a widely available combined *AHT20 + BMP280 sensor*.
 The former chip can measure temperature and humidity, while the latter can measure temperature and pressure.
 The two chips are built on a single board and have a common I2C breakout (more about that later).
 Such devices are available for around 3$ online.

-The measured values than can be displayed on a display, e.g. a 128 X 32 LCD, which I used.
-These are available for around 6$.
+The measured values than can be displayed on a screen, e.g. a *128 X 32 LCD*, which I used.
+These are available for around 6$ online.

-The wireless communication between the two units is realized with the help of two nRF24L01 radio modules.
+The wireless communication between the two units is realized with the help of two *nRF24L01* radio modules.
 These modules allow for wireless communication of 5-50 m, depending on the circumstances (walls are bad for range, obviously).
 One module goes for about 3$ online.

 Last but not least: the "brain" of the weather station, which consists of two Arduinos.